 The City of Stockton Water Utility has started work on a very important project that will change the way our drinking water is disinfected.
-Beginning Summer 2014, the City of Stockton will begin using chloramines in its North Stockton water distribution system.
+Beginning Fall 2015, the City of Stockton will begin using chloramines in its North Stockton water distribution system.
 This health related information is provided to help you understand if and how our drinking water is affected, including how kidney dialysis patients are affected.

 Are Chloramines Safe?

 The USEPA considers chloramines a safe, effective treatment method of reducing the potential health risk from regulated disinfection byproducts.

 Can I Drink and Cook with Chloramine Treated Water?

 Yes.
 Chloramine treated water will meet or surpass all local, state and federal guidelines for drinking water quality.
 You can safely drink the water, cook with it, and bath in it.